 The Court's opinion makes plain that certiorari to review these cases should never have been granted.
-As two Members of today's majority once recognized, "traditional rules governing our decision of constitutional questions and our practice of requiring the exhaustion of available remedies... make it appropriate to deny these petitions."
+As two Members of today's majority once recognized, "traditional rules governing our decision of constitutional questions and our practice of requiring the exhaustion of available remedies . . make it appropriate to deny these petitions."
 Boumediene v.
-Bush, 549 U.S. 1328, 1329, 127 S.Ct.
-1725, 1727, 167 L.Ed.2d 757 (2007) (STEVENS and KENNEDY, JJ., statement respecting denial of certiorari) (citation omitted).
+Bush, 549 U.S. \\\ (2007) (slip op., at 1) (citation omitted) (statement of STEVENS and KENNEDY, JJ., respecting denial of certiorari).
 Just so.
-Given the posture in which these cases came to us, the Court should have declined to intervene until the D.C.
-Circuit had assessed the nature and validity of the congressionally mandated proceedings in a given detainee's case.
+Given the posture in which these cases came to us, the Court should have declined to intervene until the D. C. Circuit had assessed the nature and validity of the congressionally mandated proceedings in a given detainee's case.

-The political branches created a two-part, collateral review procedure for testing the legality of the prisoners' detention: It begins with a hearing before a Combatant Status Review Tribunal (CSRT) followed by review in the D.C.
-Circuit.
-As part of that review, Congress authorized the D.C.
-Circuit to decide whether the CSRT proceedings are consistent with "the Constitution and laws of the United States."
-DTA § 1005(e)(2)(C), 119 Stat.
+The political branches created a two-part, collateral review procedure for testing the legality of the prisoners'

+detention: It begins with a hearing before a Combatant Status Review Tribunal (CSRT) followed by review in the D. C. Circuit.
+As part of that review.
+Congress authorized the D. C. Circuit to decide whether the CSRT proceedings are consistent with "the Constitution and laws of the United States."
+DTA §1005(e)(2)(C), 119 Stat.
 2742.
-No petitioner, however, has invoked the D.C.
-Circuit review the statute specifies.
-See 476 F.3d 981, 994, and n.
-16 (C.A.D.C.2007); Brief for Federal Respondents 41-43.
+No petitioner, however, has invoked the D. C. Circuit review the statute specifies.
+See 476 F. 3d 981, 994, and n.
+16 (CADC 2007); Brief for Federal Respondents 41-43.
 As a consequence, that court has had no occasion to decide whether the CSRT hearings, followed by review in the Court of Appeals, vindicate whatever constitutional and statutory rights petitioners may possess.
-See 476 F.3d, at 994, and n.
+See 476 F. 3d, at 994, and n.
 16.

 Remarkably, this Court does not require petitioners to exhaust their remedies under the statute; it does not wait to see whether those remedies will prove sufficient to protect petitioners' rights.
-Instead, it not only denies the D.C.
-Circuit the opportunity to assess the statute's remedies, it refuses to do so itself: The majority expressly declines to decide whether the CSRT procedures, coupled with Article III review, satisfy due process.
-See ante, at 2269.
+Instead, it not only denies the D C. Circuit the opportunity to assess the statute's remedies, it refuses to do so itself: the majority expressly declines to decide whether the CSRT procedures, coupled with Article III review, satisfy due process.
+See ante, at 54.

-It is grossly premature to pronounce on the detainees' right to habeas without first assessing whether the remedies the DTA system provides vindicate whatever rights 2281 petitioners may claim.
+It is grossly premature to pronounce on the detainees' right to habeas without first assessing whether the remedies the DTA system provides vindicate whatever rights petitioners may claim.
 The plurality in Hamdi v.
-Rumsfeld, 542 U.S. 507, 533, 124 S.Ct.
-2633, 159 L.Ed.2d 578 (2004), explained that the Constitution guaranteed an American citizen challenging his detention as an enemy combatant the right to "notice of the factual basis for his classification, and a fair opportunity to rebut the Government's factual assertions before a neutral decisionmaker."
+Rumsfeld, 542 U. S. 507, 533 (2004), explained that the Constitution guaranteed an American citizen challenging his detention as an enemy combatant the right to "notice of the factual basis for his classification, and a fair opportunity to rebut the Government's factual assertions before a neutral decisionmaker."
 The plurality specifically stated that constitutionally adequate collateral process could be provided "by an appropriately authorized and properly constituted military tribunal," given the "uncommon potential to burden the Executive at a time of ongoing military conflict."
-Id., at 533, 538, 124 S.Ct.
-2633.
+Id., at 533, 538.
 This point is directly pertinent here, for surely the Due Process Clause does not afford non-citizens in such circumstances greater protection than citizens are due.

-If the CSRT procedures meet the minimal due process requirements outlined in Hamdi, and if an Article III court is available to ensure that these procedures are followed in future cases, see id., at 536, 124 S.Ct.
-2633; INS v.
-St. Cyr, 533 U.S. 289, 304, 121 S.Ct.
-2271, 150 L.Ed.2d 347 (2001); Heikkila v.
-Barber, 345 U.S. 229, 236, 73 S.Ct.
-603, 97 L.Ed.
-972 (1953), there is no need to reach the Suspension Clause question.
+If the CSRT procedures meet the minimal due process requirements outlined in Hamdi, and if an Article III court is available to ensure that these procedures are followed in future cases, see id., at 536; INS v.
+St. Cyr, 533 U. S. 289, 304 (2001); Heikkila v.
+Barber, 345 U. S. 229, 236 (1953), there is no need to reach the Suspension Clause question.
 Detainees will have received all the process the Constitution could possibly require, whether that process is called "habeas" or something else.
 The question of the writ's reach need not be addressed.